- Wash or sanitize your hands prior to arriving at our program sites.

 8. Patrons remove shoes prior to stepping onto pool deck.
 Chairs are set up on the pool deck for swimmers’ belongings.

 9. Patrons will swim in a designated lane for the duration of the session, switching lanes once you are designated is not permitted.

 10. Patrons will leave the pool at end of session and exit through the male/female change rooms.

 11. Patrons are permitted 15 minutes maximum in change rooms for a quick shower and to change into dry clothes at the end of each session.

 12. Personal hair dryers are not permitted.
 Receptacles and wall-mounted hair dryers are out of service in the change rooms.

 14. Exiting the facility will be through the male/female change rooms and out through the double doors at the east end of the main corridor (follow the signs).

 What precautions have been taken to minimize COVID-19 transmission?

 RDN will continue to monitor provincial developments and respond accordingly.

-What will recreation programs look like this winter?
+What will recreation programs look like?